Hiccup246/custom-sound-board/README.md

 deno task start
 ```

-This will begin the a development server, watch the project directory and restart as necessary.
+This will begin a development server, watch the project directory and restart as necessary.

 <br>

 ## 🔮 Future Additions
 - Optimise lighthouse mobile score
-- Add ability to sort clips by directory name
+- Add the ability to sort clips by directory name
-- Add functionality to track most used clips
+- Add functionality to track the most used clips
-- Add ability to filter cards by most used
+- Add the ability to filter cards by most used
 - Think about light/dark theme
-- Think about colour of clip buttons after clicked
+- Think about the colour of the sound clip buttons after clicked